Freezing February... minimum temperature reached -4.3 degrees!

-The Palma Met Office said that a minimum temperature of -4.3 degrees Centigrade was registered in Escorca near Lluch at the end of last month and that February was far colder than normal.
+The Palma Met Office said that a minimum temperature of -4.3 degrees Centigrade was registered in Escorca near Lluc at the end of last month and that February was far colder than normal.

 Freezing February... minimum temperature reached -4.3 degrees!

-Note: - Update: Six Mallorca roads still closed: stay away from the mountains until Thursday